๐Ÿค”Cognitive Psychology

 Attention Deficit Hyperactivity Disorder (ADHD)

-• Persists into adulthood in approximately 60% of cases, though hyperactivity often decreases while inattention and executive dysfunction remain
+• Persists into adulthood in approximately 60% of cases, though hyperactivity often decreases while inattention and executive dysfunction remain.

 Autism Spectrum Disorder

-• The "spectrum" designation reflects enormous variability, from individuals requiring substantial support to those with exceptional abilities in specific domains
+• The "spectrum" designation reflects enormous variability, from individuals requiring substantial support to those with exceptional abilities in specific domains.

-• Early intervention dramatically improves outcomes, particularly therapies targeting social skills, communication, and adaptive behavior during critical developmental windows
+• Early intervention dramatically improves outcomes, particularly therapies targeting social skills, communication, and adaptive behavior during critical developmental windows when neural plasticity is highest.

-Compare: ADHD vs. Autism Spectrum Disorder—both are neurodevelopmental and can co-occur, but ADHD primarily disrupts attentional control, while ASD primarily affects social cognition.
-Exam tip: if a question describes attention problems plus social communication deficits, consider whether both diagnoses might apply.
+Compare: ADHD vs. Autism Spectrum Disorder โ€” both are neurodevelopmental and can co-occur, but ADHD primarily disrupts attentional control, while ASD primarily affects social cognition.
+If a question describes attention problems plus social communication deficits, consider whether both diagnoses might apply.

 Mood Disorders